Student Activities Office Grants

 • Solely providing funding or minimal support to the event planning process will not be considered a partnership.

-• Partnership grant proposals must list a representative from each partnering group.
+• Partnership grant proposals must list a representative from each partnering group as primary and secondary applicant.

 • Partnership events only refer to multiple student groups collaborating.